wagyourtail/Konig/software-enginnering-bs/language-spec-revisions/1.0/language-spec-sds-1.0.md

 one condition of wires with these blocks is that they will connect through a "tunnel" that pipes the wire through the outer block to the inner block. these tunnels will only allow for the inputs to be run once, and the output to be outputted once the outer block declares it is "finished".

-These blocks can also directly interact with their inner code using an `<innerio>` tag, this will act similarly to normal io, styling etc, but will be used to connect the inner code to the outer block. to specify the connection, the outer block wll have an id of `-1` in the innercode

 they also allow for a "passthrough" or pipe, which is a dynamic way to connect an outer wire into the inner block, this will work by creating a "virtual" port where the outer wire is connected to, and the inner wire is then connected via